wasimrehman05/cosketch-frontend/README.md

 ## 🚧 What I might add later

+Here are some cool features I'm thinking about adding when I have more time:
-- Different layers for organizing drawings
+- **Layers system** - Organize drawings into different layers for better control
-- More shape options
-- Better phone/tablet support
+- **More shapes** - Add triangles, stars, polygons, and other geometric shapes
+- **Mobile optimization** - Make it work smoothly on phones and tablets
-- Save and load your drawings
+- **Save/load functionality** - Let users save their drawings and load them later
-- Let multiple people draw together
+- **Real-time collaboration** - Multiple people drawing together at the same time
+- **Element rotation** - Rotate shapes, text, and other elements to any angle

 ## Built with ❤️ using